-As a result of the structure of the Collaborative Program in Counseling Psychology, students receive rigorous generalist training as scientist-practitioner Counseling Psychologists and have the opportunity to develop specialty research and practice skills in areas such as assessment and working with diverse populations.
+Students receive rigorous generalist training as scientist-practitioners and have the opportunity to develop specialty research and practice skills in areas such as assessment and working with diverse populations.
 Further, they have available a large number of Counseling Psychology faculty members to serve as role models for their professional development--all of whom endorse and act in accordance with the scientist-practitioner model, although individuals may vary in their expression of it.
-Additionally, students are exposed to and may work with Counseling Psychology faculty who publish in varied professional journals (e.g., Journal of Counseling Psychology and The Counseling Psychologist), are active in varied organizations (e.g., American Psychological Association, American Counseling Association, Society for Personality Assessment) and hold varied certifications (e.g., psychology license).
+Additionally, students are exposed to and may work with Counseling Psychology faculty who publish in varied professional journals (e.g., Journal of Counseling Psychology and The Counseling Psychologist), are active in varied organizations (e.g., American Psychological Association, Association of Black Psychologists) and hold varied certifications (e.g., psychology license).
 The design, structure and resources of the Collaborative Program in Counseling Psychology, therefore, provide a full spectrum of professional, practice, and research opportunities often not available in smaller programs.
 Students' likelihood of taking advantage of these many opportunities is facilitated by the fact that they are required to take courses from each faculty member and to be supervised by multiple faculty during their tenure in the program.